-Venice celebrates her adopted son in his bicentenary year.
-Master of the Guild Clive Wilmer reflects on the occasion.
+Venice celebrates her adopted son, John Ruskin, in his bicentenary year.

 Not long ago the Guild was asked to participate in a Venetian tribute to Ruskin on his 200th birthday.
 The Warden of the Scuola San Rocco, Franco Posocco, who has recently become a Companion of the Guild, told me that he and his colleagues wanted to give thanks, as Venetians, for Ruskin’s work.
 The plan was to place a wreath on the memorial to Ruskin on the outside wall of the Pensione La Calcina, where he is said to have stayed in the 1870s.
 Franco wondered if we could precede the wreath-hanging with a service in Ruskin’s honour at St George’s Anglican Church.
 When the Chaplain, Malcolm Bradshaw, agreed to this proposal, I was asked to put together a service based on Matins, the traditional morning service well known to Ruskin.
 I was also asked to give a short address.